espressif/esp-idf/examples/system/ota/README.md

 3. Write the image to flash, and configure the next boot from this image.
 4. Reboot

-If you want to rollback to factory app (or the first OTA partition when the factory partition do not exist) after the upgrade, then run the command `make erase_otadata` or `idf.py erase_otadata`.
+If you want to rollback to factory app (or the first OTA partition when the factory partition do not exist) after the upgrade, then run the command `idf.py erase_otadata`.
 It can erase the ota_data partition to initial state.

 **Notes:** This assumes that the partition table of this project is the one that is on the device.